Labiri/clis-wrapper/README.md

 ## Supported Models

-The wrapper dynamically discovers available models from the Claude CLI at startup.
-Models are automatically extracted from the CLI binary and cached for 24 hours.
+The wrapper dynamically discovers available models from the Claude and Gemini CLIs at startup.
+Models are automatically extracted and cached for 24 hours.

-Currently available models (auto-discovered):
-- `claude-sonnet-4-20250514` (Recommended)
-- `claude-opus-4-20250514`
+### Claude Models (auto-discovered):
-- `claude-opus-4-1-20250805`
+- `claude-opus-4-1-20250805` - Most capable model (Opus 4.1, August 2025)
+- `claude-opus-4-20250514` - World's best coding model (May 2025)
+- `claude-sonnet-4-20250514` - Superior coding and reasoning (May 2025)
-- `claude-3-7-sonnet-20250219`
+- `claude-3-7-sonnet-20250219` - Hybrid reasoning model (February 2025)
-- `claude-3-5-sonnet-20241022`
+- `claude-3-5-sonnet-20241022` - Previous generation
-- `claude-3-5-haiku-20241022`
+- `claude-3-5-haiku-20241022` - Fast, efficient model

-- `claude-3-sonnet-20240229`
+### Gemini Models:
+- `gemini-2.5-pro` - Most advanced thinking model (default)
+- `gemini-2.5-flash` - Fast model with thinking capabilities

-The model parameter is passed to Claude Code via the `--model` flag.
-Each model also has two chat mode variants:
+The model parameter is passed directly to the appropriate CLI.
+Each model also supports:
-- `{model}-chat` - Chat mode without progress markers
+- Standard mode (default) - No suffix needed
-- `{model}-chat-progress` - Chat mode with streaming progress indicators
+- `{model}-progress` - With streaming progress indicators

 View all available models and their variants:
 ```bash